cybertomp-framework/cybertomp-framework.github.io/research.md

   - "/assets/img/section-cover.png"
 ---

-This section showcases the research and publications developed within the CyberTOMP framework.
+This section showcases the research and publications developed within the CyberTOMP® framework.
 Our work focuses on advancing cybersecurity governance through innovative methodologies, collaborative studies, and practical insights that strengthen standards and controls.
 Explore how these contributions shape a holistic approach to security and resilience.

 ## Journal Articles